-- Mind-Mapping Software: XMind and Inspiration
+- Mind-Mapping Software: XMind

 Assistive Technology Centre

 The Assistive Technology Centre (ATC) provides a quiet working area for disabled students with equipment for you to use.
 In the ATC, there are networked PCs, printing, photocopying and scanning facilities and private study rooms.

-- Voice recognition software: Dragon Naturally Speaking
+- Voice Recognition Software: Dragon Naturally Speaking

 The equipment available includes:

-- Voice recorders: high quality Olympus recorders which can record lectures even if the speaker is some distance away
+- Voice Recorders: High quality Olympus recorders which can record lectures even if the speaker is some distance away.

-- Portable CCTVs: these hand held devices magnify text placed underneath them
+- Portable CCTVs: These hand held devices magnify text placed underneath them.

-Training and support
+Training and Support

 Help and assistance is available if you wish to learn how to get the most out of the mainstream and assistive technology available.
 This is provided in the following ways: